nguyentrongphuc/Document/Repositories/Git/README.md

     git commit --amend -m "<new message>"
 ## View commit log
     git log
-## See list of remote branches
-    git branch -a
 ## Change to another branch (equivalent to "Update" action in Mercurial)
     git checkout <branch name>
 ## Back out of a merge ???